WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 `Automatically start coinjoin` can be disabled from the coinjoin settings.
 In case you want to start the process manually, then click the play button; if you want to stop coinjoin, then click the pause button.

-Coinjoin starts automatically whenever the amount of non-private funds is equal to or above the `Auto-start coinjoin threshold` (0.01 BTC by default).
-Wallets with less than the `Auto-start coinjoin threshold` are in _PlebStop_ mode, where funds are not coinjoined automatically, you must press play manually to coinjoin.
-The user can change the threshold from the settings or start coinjoin manually by pressing the play button of the music box in the main view.

 Notice that it is not yet possible to coinjoin from a hardware wallet, the keys must be "hot" on your computer.

 Once a coin achieves enough privacy, the corresponding amount will show up in the software's main view as "PRIVATE".